-Darina Armstrong was appointed to the Society's Board in January 2005.
-She is a Chartered Accountant and has been employed by the Society for 30 years.
-In the 2020 Queens Birthday Honours Darina was awarded an MBE for services to economic development in Northern Ireland.
-Darina was appointed as the Society's Chief Executive with effect from January 2011, having previously been Finance Director.
-She has overall responsibility for running the business of Progressive within the strategic framework set by the Board.
-During the year Darina served as a member of the Nominations Committee.
+Michael Boyd was appointed to the Society's Board in April 2011.
+He is a Chartered Accountant and has been employed by the Society since 1996 in various finance and risk roles, most recently as Deputy Chief Executive & Finance Director.
+Michael was appointed as the Society's Chief Executive with effect from November 2023.
+He therefore has overall responsibility for running the business of Progressive within the strategic framework set by the Board.
+During the year Michael served as a member of the Nominations Committee.